fabaff/fsl-test-bench/README.md

 security auditing and testing and can be used for teaching security testing methodologies.
 At the moment the focus lies on web applications.
-All application are running on top of a current Fedora installation with a ​Lighttpd webserver and a ​MySQL server.
+All application are running on top of a current Fedora installation with a ​Lighttpd web server and a ​MySQL server.

 The FSL Test bench includes: